nukebloodaxe/libsgd/libsgd/docs/source/material.rst

 To create an 'empty' emissive material use :any:`sgd_CreateEmissiveMaterial`.
 Once created, it is up to you to assign a texture and/or color using using :any:`sgd_SetMaterialTexture` and :any:`sgd_SetMaterialColor` with the "emissive" property name.

 To load an emissive material from an image file file use :any:`sgd_LoadEmissiveMaterial`.
 This is a simple helper function that loads a 2d texture using :any:`sgd_Load2DTexture` and assigns it to the "emissive" texture property of a new emissive material.
-If you require more control than this, ie: you want to specify texture format or texture flags, you will have to create a material as above and assign textures manually.
+If you require more control than this, eg: you want to specify texture format or texture flags, you will have to create a material as above and assign textures manually.

 PBR Materials